loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

     # cat token.txt
     yCxieDUS7kra7Vn9ILA0+g==

-With that data, you can obtain the headers required for all the ONEGATE API methods:
+With those data, you can obtain the headers required for all the ONEGATE API methods:

 * **Headers**: